Hodge residential mortgage for over 50s

-Our 50+ Mortgages are portable, which means they can be transferred with a house move if you wish to move or downsize.
+Our mortgages for over 50s are portable, which means they can be transferred with a house move if you wish to move or downsize.
 As the borrower, you’ll be responsible for the cost of transferring your mortgage, and your new home must form suitable security for the loan.

-If marital status changes too, we can accommodate this too.
+If your marital status changes, we can accommodate this too.

 We review the SVR regularly.
 The SVR may change to reflect changes in the Bank of England base rate or changes to our funding or administration costs, economic effects and the impact of new laws or regulations.
 If there are changes, we’ll provide you with reasonable notice of what’s changing and how it may affect you.

-We can lend a maximum of 75% loan-to-value, meaning 75% of the value of the property, with loans from £20,000 to £1,500,000.
-We want to make sure the 50+ Residential Mortgage remains affordable now and in the future.
+Borrowing up to 85% LTV is available on repayment or 75% on interest only subject to affordability.
+The minimum loan size is £20,000 and maximum is £1.5m for interest only and £750k for repayment.
+We want to make sure the 50+ residential mortgage remains affordable now and in the future.
 This is why we base the final amount we’ll lend on your ability to afford the loan.
 This includes your employment income (including self-employed) and retirement income that’s currently being paid, or forecast to be paid upon retirement.
 We’ll also look at outgoings including any loans or financial commitments already in place.